minprog/app-studio/40 Guided/20 Tic Tac Toe/10 Assignment.md

 This method may be called at any time by the `MainActivity`.
 Most likely this will be right after each turn.
 It's up to you to choose how to display the won state in the UI and any other aspects!

-## More features
+## State restoration

 Make sure your game works as expected before continuing.
-Then, it's time to add state preservation to the app, in case it is backgrounded or rotated.
+Then, it's time to add state restoration to the app, in case it is backgrounded or rotated.
 Refer to [last week's doc](/android-reference/state) for more info.

 Specifically, make sure that your `Game` class is augmented with `implements Serializable`.
 You can then simply save the current game instance in your `onSaveInstanceState()` method.
 As before, you can reload the saved game in `onCreate()`.